 Problems arise because without sunlight, the grass underneath will naturally start to decompose, creating a layer of viscous acidic slime beneath your turf, which will do anything but promote growth.
 Inevitably a pocket of air will be created between the grass and the turf too, which will prevent the new layer from being able to take root, or at least make the process considerably more difficult.
 Considerable aeration work and power raking can in some instances improve soil-to-soil contact, but there will still be a soil layering problem – it is always best to create soil to root contact.

 The advantages of clay include the fact that it is porous, holds water extremely well and is nutrient rich.
 It doesn’t have to be a problematic base on which to lay turf, it just needs slightly different preparation.

 But issues (such as a waterlogged surface) can arise when clay is not able to drain properly, a problem that can be alleviated by creating an effective drainage system and incorporating sand throughout, which will make it more permeable.
 If the addition of sand is too costly an option though, a layer of topsoil will also aid drainage and permeability.

 This depends entirely on how wet the soil is.
 After all, the new turf will need watering after installation anyway, and damp or even wet ground will only aid you in this respect.
 But if the area you want to turf is entirely waterlogged then this isn’t advisable, simply because the new turf won’t be able to take root properly through the layer of standing water.

-On ground that isn’t dry, it’s advisable to use a lawn roller after you’ve laid your turf, just to ensure it has the best possible chance to take root and grow effectively.
 Try to walk on the wet ground as little as possible, as this will only worsen the situation, and if you’re still concerned, a layer of topsoil over the damp ground and under the turf should help.

 Can I Lay Turf Over Weeds?